 Brick Joke: On Dre's first day of his new school, he's wearing the school uniform.
 The principal told both him and his mother that they only wear on uniform day.
 Later on, it's the school field trip and it's also uniform day.
 Guess who's not wearing the uniform...

-Also later he meets up with Meiying "look uniform on uniform day."
+Also later he meets up with Meiying saying "Look, uniform on uniform day."
+This time he gets it right.

 Defeat Means Friendship: Cheng is the one who gives Dre the winning trophy.
 Then, him and the other boys who had bullied and fought with Dre also pay their respects to Mr. Han.
 Master Li is also forced to suck it up and applaud Mr. Han's victory.